 Joining the CCF can be a wonderful way for our older pupils (those in Year 9 or above) to develop their character, confidence and leadership abilities.

-The CCF is split into three service sections: the Army, the Royal Navy (RN) and the Royal Air Force (RAF).
+The CCF is split into three service sections: the Royal Navy (RN), the Army and the Royal Air Force (RAF).
 While all of them teach new skills, develop discipline and encourage teamwork, each section does that through different activities relevant to the particular service.
 Cadets will be given the opportunity to participate in a variety of activities ranging from sailing at Dinton Pastures as part of the Navy Section, live firing with the L98A2 5.56mm rifle on the range with the Army Section, to flying at RAF Benson with the Royal Air Force Section.

-One of the highlights of the CCF year is the Remembrance Day parade, when the whole contingent marches together past the school memorial after the names of the School’s Fallen have been read out.
+One of the highlights of the CCF year is the Remembrance Day parade, when the whole contingent parade together to remember those of the School that paid the ultimate sacrifice.

 The DofE is a national programme of cultural and adventurous activities, the completion of which leads to an award.

 The programme is very flexible, with pupils able to choose from a variety of activities designed to help them explore new places, develop new talents, thrive both physically and mentally and give their time to help others.
-It can be undertaken at different levels, and we offer the Bronze Award starting in Year 10 and the Silver and Gold Awards from Year 11 onwards.
+It can be undertaken at different levels, and we offer the Bronze Award starting in Year 9, Silver in Year 10 and Gold from Year 11 onwards.

 It is important that Blue Coat pupils understand their role in society and build an awareness of the importance of helping people less fortunate than themselves.

 To that end, the School has strong links with the wider community and pupils have many opportunities to engage with the world beyond our gates, both in and outside of the weekly timetable.